florian-beetz/bachelor-thesis/thesis.md

 Before Java 9, artifacts were usually distributed as *Java archives* (++JAR) [@Kothagal2017].
-Java has a concept of a classpath, which is a path in the file system Java searches for compiled code required at runtime or compilation.
+Java has a concept of a classpath, which is a path in the file system, where Java searches for compiled code required at runtime or compilation.
 [@fig:classpath] shows a schematic image of a classpath as it would be specified to Java.
 This classpath has 4 +JAR files on it, each containing several packages.
 The white rectangles symbolize classes in the packages.

-![Unresolved Classpath before Java 9 [@Kothagal2017]](images/classpath.svg){#fig:classpath}
+![Unresolved classpath before Java 9 [@Kothagal2017]](images/classpath.svg){#fig:classpath}

 Before Java 9, the information of how packages and classes are organized was ignored by Java [@Kothagal2017].
 Java resolves classes on demand when they are